Callum Johnson (soccer)

-Callum Johnson (born November 1, 1997) is an American soccer player who currently plays as a midfielder for One Knoxville in USL League One.
+Callum Johnson (born November 1, 1997) is an American soccer player who plays as a midfielder for One Knoxville in USL League One.

 Career

 Youth

 Johnson attended the Collegiate School, playing club soccer for BW Gottschee, before spending a year with the New York Red Bulls academy from 2015.

 College

-In 2016, Johnson attended Boston College to play college soccer.
+Johnson initially attended Boston College to play college soccer.
 He played three seasons for the Eagles between 2016 and 2018, making 52 appearances, scoring eight goals and tallying ten assists, missing the 2019 season due to injury.
 In 2017, he was named Boston College's Male Sophomore Scholar-Athlete of the Year.
-In 2020, Johnson transferred to Clemson University, where he made 43 appearances, scoring eight goals and adding nine assists.
+In 2020, Johnson transferred to Clemson University, where he made 43 appearances for the Tigers, scoring eight goals and adding nine assists.
+Johnson helped the Tigers win an Atlantic Coast Conference (ACC) Championship in 2020 over the Pittsburgh Panthers with his assist in their 2-1 win.
+The following year Johnson helped the Tigers win the 2021 NCAA Men’s Soccer National Championship.

 In 2019, Johnson was part of the New York Red Bulls U-23 side who compete in the USL League Two, but didn't make an appearance for them.